Food in Istria

 One of the main reasons we chose to live and work in Istria is the food: the exceptional quality of local produce, the persistence of interesting cooking, preserving and artisan production techniques, and the intriguing mix of Italian, Austrian and Slavic influences due to the peninsula’s complex history.

-You can find out more about the history and iconic specialities of Istria’s cuisine here and here.
-And as Anna researches for her PhD she will be able to tell you about the perhaps lesser-known social, political and economic angles to food on this borderland peninsula.
+You can find out more about the history and iconic specialities of Istria’s cuisine here.
+And as Anna works on her PhD she will be able to tell you about the perhaps lesser-known social, political and economic angles to food on this borderland peninsula.